 The Federal Work Study (FWS) Program offers students the opportunity to earn additional funding through part-time employment.
 It also allows students to gain work experience and pay for a portion of their educational expenses.
 All positions require that students maintain half-time enrollment and a minimum 2.0 CGPA.
 When eligible to work, your supervisors will contact you.
-To view available jobs, or for more information on FWS, please view the Student Employment section.
+To view available jobs or other on-campus employment opportunities, or for more information on FWS, please refer to the Student Financial Services page on any of our college websites.